decentral1se/tasty-discover/README.md

 # tasty-discover
-Automatic test discovery with the Tasty framework.
+Automatic test discovery and runner for the Tasty framework.

 ### Quick start
 See the [example project](https://github.com/lwm/tasty-discover/tree/master/integration-test).

+### Status
+So far, this package is only a hackage candidate.
+I'd like to see that change shortly but for now, to use this package in your projects, you'll need to get it from Github.
+See the [installation section][installdiscover] for more details.

 ### Installation
-If you are using Stack, you can add the following (taken from the [stack FAQ][stackfaq]) to your `stack.yaml`:
+If you are using [stack](https://github.com/commercialhaskell/stack), you can add the following to your `stack.yaml`:

 ```
 packages: